ericccarlson0/cellular_automata/README.md

 Interesting data files: rps_test.xml looks cool!

 Known Bugs: None, but the data files must be formatted according to our specifications to be read.
 Otherwise, the application will reject them as invalid files.
+The ant foraging simulation does not currently work, but has been included as a text document in the docs folder for reference.

 ### Impressions
 Our goal in the second leg of this project was to create an project that was interesting to the user and